 The following material contains sample church financial policies to assist a church in developing its own financial policies.
-Churches should not assume it must adopt the following material as a legal requirement for its church.
-Each financial policy must be developed after careful consideration of the implementation of the church's own setting and ministry.
-For instance, while it is a good accounting practice to have two signatures on checks, this might not be reasonable or acceptable in each church setting.
+Churches should not assume they should adopt the following material as presented for their specific church.
+Each financial policy must be developed after careful consideration of their church's own setting and ministry.
+This document will serve as a starting point for further discussion.